 (3) Site Work Costs.
-The Underwriter will only consider costs of Site Work that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.
+The Underwriter will only consider costs of Site Work, including site amenities, that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.

 (4) Building Costs.

 (A) New Construction and Reconstruction.
 The Underwriter will use the Marshall and Swift Residential Cost Handbook, other comparable published Third-Party cost estimating data sources, historical final cost certifications of previous Housing Tax Credit developments and other acceptable cost data available to the Underwriter to estimate Building Cost.
 Generally, the "Average Quality" multiple, townhouse, or single family costs, as appropriate, from the Marshall and Swift Residential Cost Handbook or other comparable published Third-Party data source, will be used based upon details provided in the Application and particularly building plans and elevations.
+Costs for multi-level parking structures must be supported by a cost estimate from a Third Party contractor with demonstrated experience in structured parking construction.
 The Underwriter will consider amenities, specifications and development types not included in the Average Quality standard.
 The Underwriter may consider a sales tax exemption for nonprofit General Contractors.

 (B) Rehabilitation and Adaptive Reuse.

 (i) The Applicant must provide a scope of work and narrative description of the work to be completed.
 The narrative should speak to all Off-Site Construction, Site Work, building components including finishes and equipment, and development amenities.
-The narrative should be in sufficient detail so that the reader can understand the work and it should generally be arranged consistent with the line-items on the PCA Cost Schedule Supplement and must also be consistent with the development cost schedule of the Application.
+The narrative should be in sufficient detail so that the reader can understand the work and it must generally be arranged consistent with the line-items on the SWCR Supplement and must also be consistent with the Development Cost Schedule of the Application.

-(ii) The Underwriter will use cost data provided on the PCA Cost Schedule Supplement.
+(ii) The Underwriter will use cost data provided on the SWCR Supplement as the basis for estimating Total Housing Development Costs.

 (5) Contingency.
-Total contingency, including any soft cost contingency, will be limited to a maximum of 7 percent of Building Cost plus Site Work and Off-Site Construction for New Construction and Reconstruction Developments, and 10 percent of Building Cost plus Site Work and Off-Site Construction for Rehabilitation and Adaptive Reuse Developments.
+Total contingency, including any soft cost contingency, will be limited to a maximum of 7% of Building Cost plus Site Work and Off-Site Construction for New Construction and Reconstruction Developments, and 10% of Building Cost plus Site Work and Off-Site Construction for Rehabilitation and Adaptive Reuse Developments.
 For Housing Tax Credit Developments, the percentage is applied to the sum of the eligible Building Cost, eligible Site Work costs and eligible Off-Site Construction costs in calculating the eligible contingency cost.

 (6) General Contractor Fee.
 General Contractor fees include general requirements, contractor overhead, and contractor profit.
 General requirements include, but are not limited to, on-site supervision or construction management, off-site supervision and overhead, jobsite security, equipment rental, storage, temporary utilities, and other indirect costs.
-General Contractor fees are limited to a total of 14 percent on Developments with Hard Costs of $3 million or greater, the lesser of $420,000 or 16 percent on Developments with Hard Costs less than $3 million and greater than $2 million, and the lesser of $320,000 or 18 percent on Developments with Hard Costs at $2 million or less.
+General Contractor fees are limited to a total of 14% on Developments with Hard Costs of $3 million or greater, the lesser of $420,000 or 16% on Developments with Hard Costs less than $3 million and greater than $2 million, and the lesser of $320,000 or 18% on Developments with Hard Costs at $2 million or less.
 Any contractor fees to Affiliates or Related Party subcontractors regardless of the percentage of the contract sum in the construction contract (s) will be treated collectively with the General Contractor Fee limitations.
 For Housing Tax Credit Developments, the percentages are applied to the sum of the Eligible Hard Costs in calculating the eligible contractor fees.
 For Developments also receiving financing from USDA, the combination of builder's general requirements, builder's overhead, and builder's profit should not exceed the lower of TDHCA or USDA requirements.
 Additional fees for ineligible costs will be limited to the same percentage of ineligible Hard Costs but will not be included in Eligible Basis.

 (7) Developer Fee.